offalynne/Input/docs/10.1/Functions-(Checkers).md

 #### **Description**

-**Returns:** Real, the sign of the result of the negative and positive newly active verbs
+**Returns:** Real, the number of frames since the verb was last pressed

 |Name           |Datatype|Purpose                                                                     |
 |---------------|--------|----------------------------------------------------------------------------|